 Roazhon Park

-Roazhon Park is also known as Stade de la Route de Lorient after changing the name since 2015 and opened on 15 October 1912.
+Roazhon Park is also known as Stade de la Route de Lorient after changing the name in 2015 and opened on 15 October 1912.
 The city of Rennes is the owner of the stadium.

 Location: 111 Route de Lorient, 35000, Rennes